vglazer/pchips/README.md

 ## Overview

 This is a Python port, produced with the assistance of [Gemini CLI](https://github.com/google-gemini/gemini-cli), of the monotonicity-preserving interpolant originally implemented [in MATLAB here](https://github.com/vglazer/USRA/tree/master/interpolation).
 It's meant to serve as a drop-in replacement for SciPy's [PchipInterpolator](https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.PchipInterpolator.html).

 The algorithm, due to [H. T. Huynh](https://scholar.google.com/citations?user=ZXhGCtwAAAAJ&hl=en), is described in this [NASA Technical Memo](https://ntrs.nasa.gov/citations/19910011517).
-A nearly identical version of the paper was published in the [SIAM Journal on Numerical Analysis](https://epubs.siam.org/doi/10.1137/0730004).
+A nearly identical version of the paper was also published in the [SIAM Journal on Numerical Analysis](https://epubs.siam.org/doi/10.1137/0730004).

 ## Quickstart